thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_FS_Module.desc.md

 ## How do you run JavaScript code using the Node.js REPL?

 Now that your laptop has the latest version of Node.js, let's learn about the various ways it can execute JavaScript code.
 Conveniently, Node.js comes with a built-in **REPL** which is short for read, evaluate, print, and loop.
-The Node.js REPL gives you a prompt where you can type any valid JavaScript code.
-In order to execute it in the Node.js runtime, just press the `Enter` key and any results will be immediately displayed in the Terminal.
-The Node.JS REPL is a handy way to play around with JavaScript before you commit your ideas to a file.
-It's similar to the browser console only you don't have access to any browser concepts like a `window` object, a `document` object, and any other browser APIs.
+The Node.js REPL gives you a prompt where you can type JavaScript code.
+In order to execute it in the Node.js runtime, just press the `Enter` key and the results will be immediately displayed in the Terminal.

 You can try it out by launching your Terminal app and running the `node` command without any arguments.